Cinema of Senegal

-The cinema of Senegal is a relatively small film industry which experienced its prime from the 1960s through to the early 1980s, but has since declined to less than five feature films produced in the last ten years.
+The cinema of Senegal (French: Cinéma du Sénégal) is a relatively small film industry which experienced its prime from the 1960s through to the early 1980s, before undergoing a stark decline since the late 1990s until its gradual revival from the 2010s onwards.
+Senegal is one of the capitals of African cinema and an important places of African film production after its independence from France in 1960.

 Cinematic history

 Early films: 1955–1969

 The first Senegalese film, Paulin Vieyra's Afrique-sur-Seine, was produced in 1955.
 Vieyra would follow up with further short films Afrique à Moscou (1957), Le Niger aujourd’hui (1958), Les présidents Senghor et Modibo Keita, Avec les Africaines à Vienne and "Présence Africaine" à Rome (1959) and Indépendance du Cameroun, Togo, Congo, Madagascar (1960), a documentary covering the independence of these countries.

 However it was not until the independence of Senegal itself that the industry began to develop.
 Writer Ousmane Sembène became one of the country's leading directors during this period by turning many of his short stories into films.
 He was particularly concerned with social change, and saw film as a way of reaching a wider audience.
 In 1963, Sembène produced his first film, a 20-minute short called Barom Sarret (The Wagoner).
 The film is often considered the first film ever made in Africa by a Black African and depicts the poverty-stricken life still prevalent in Senegal following independence, through the daily routine of a cab driver.